92Suhail/leetcode_solution/DAY.81_90/Day.82/README.md

 Answer Approach:<br/>
-For solving this question, (Using bit manipulation approach)<br/>
+For solving this question, <br/>
-Firstly starting with a set to generate all unique subsets of an integer array nums, which may contain duplicates.
-It begins by sorting nums to facilitate handling duplicates. <br/>
-Then iterating through all possible subsets represented by bitmasks from 0 to 2^n - 1, where n is the length of nums, each subset is constructed by checking each bit of the bitmask to determine inclusion of elements from nums.
-We create HashSet<List<Integer>> ensures duplicates are avoided, and the resulting subsets are stored.
-Finally, the set is converted to a list and returned.<br/>
+Firstly initializes with a HashSet result to store unique subsets, sorts nums to group duplicates, and starts with an empty subset.
+It iterates through each number in nums, generating new subsets by appending the number to existing subsets stored in result.
+By manipulating a HashSet, duplicates are automatically managed, ensuring only unique subsets are retained.
+Finally, it converts the HashSet to a List and returns it.<br/>